Forever GI Bill ® Assists Veterans with Career Training

 Veterans attending a vocational school that closes or loses accreditation and who don’t receive credit for classes may have their benefits restored.
 Students at schools that close mid-semester may also be eligible to receive an additional living stipend for up 4 months.

-The Forever Bill may also offer additional benefits to veterans pursing certain STEM (Science, Technology, Engineering and Mathematics) degrees.
+The Forever Bill may also offer additional benefits to veterans pursuing certain STEM (Science, Technology, Engineering, and Mathematics) degrees.
 Students will be eligible to apply for the Edith Nourse Rogers STEM Scholarship which could provide students with a total of up to $30,000 in aid.

 For updates on the progress of the bill, visit congress.gov.